conduktor/conduktor-docs/README.md

 Use absolute links when linking to Conduktor docs, e.g. */guide/get-started/hardware/*.

 You can also link to a specific section on a page, e.g. */guide/get-started/hardware/#hardware-requirements*.

+## Alerts

+Mintlify uses different syntax for alerts (and calls them callouts).
+Choose from:

+- <Note> This will show the text in blue and in blue background.</Note>
+- <Warning> This will be orange/red.</Warning>
+- <Info> This is a subtle info box with grey text.</Info>

+Try to use only one of these only (Mintlify offer a couple of others).

 ## Update release notes